Thanks for your interest in Think Inside the Inbox!

 By signing up, you are agreeing to receive emails from us.

 How to write a great marketing email

-Learn to Think Inside the Inbox with Ann Wylie’s email-writing class May 6-7 in Los Angeles
+Learn to Think Inside the Inbox with Ann Wylie’s email-writing workshop May 6-7 in Los Angeles

 Two thirds of email recipients open your email on their smartphones, not their laptops.
 Some 7% read your email newsletters in the bathroom.
 (And the other 93% are lying.)

 Problem is, reading your email newsletter on the small screen is like reading War and Peace through a keyhole.
 It’s not easy to get the word out on a 5.5” rectangle.
 When reading emails on their mobile devices, recipients:

 - Click 40% less often (Mailchimp).
 There go your click-through rates.

 - Are more likely to unsubscribe.
 More than half of consumers have unsubscribed from brand emails because they didn’t work well on mobile (Litmus).

 - Find it 48% harder to understand content (R.I.
 Singh, et al., University of Alberta).